The Innocent Convicts Film Project

 Victims of wrongful imprisonment are forced into dangerous environments, helpless to watch as their families suffer through the injustice.

 Film is a powerful tool to expose injustice, galvanize action and hold the powerful accountable.

 We fight with innocent defendants against the grave penalties implemented against them for crimes they aren’t guilty of.
 The Innocent Convicts Film Project is a spotlight for stories of innocent defendants, like Tim Cole, a Texas Tech Student and Army Veteran, who needlessly lost his life when his medication was withheld during wrongful incarceration.
 Principal photography is complete on the first six episodes of the film project – stories of Tim Cole, Audrey Edmunds, Uriah Courtney, Mike Hansen, Lamont McKoy and The Monfils Six.
 Donate to help us examine the heinous causes and devastating aftermath of wrongful convictions around the United States.

-Audrey Edmunds is a Wisconsin stay-at-home mom who babysat for neighborhood families.
-Edmunds was accused of killing a child in her care based on “Shaken Baby Syndrome” theories, sentenced to 18 years, and served nearly 11 of those before she was able to present new research and evidence casting doubt on Shaken Baby Syndrome.
+As a Wisconsin stay-at-home mom, Audrey Edmunds babysat for neighborhood families.
+Accused of killing a child in her care, based on “Shaken Baby Syndrome” theories, Edmunds was sentenced to 18 years in prison.
+She served 11 wrongfully incarcerated years, before being able to present new evidence that cast doubt on those theories.
 Edmunds’ conviction was overturned.

-Uriah Courtney is a San Diego man who, like Tim Cole, was also wrongfully convicted of a rape he didn’t commit.
-Courtney’s story, fortunately, has a happier ending than Cole’s because DNA evidence cleared him before he could languish and die in prison.
+Like Tim Cole, San Diego based Uriah Courtney was wrongfully convicted of a rape he didn’t commit.
+Fortunately, Courtney’s story has a happier ending.
+DNA evidence cleared him before he could suffer and die while wrongfully incarcerated.

 For more information, or to support the completion of The Innocent Convicts films, contact:

 To make a fully tax-deductible donation to help fund the film